 - The controlled motion feature makes it less risky as when compared to free weight systems.

-- The comfort of doing workout sessions at your home with all the amenities is something every person would cherish about.
+- The comfort of doing workout sessions at your home with all the amenities.

 - Models comprising of Spiraflex technology offers upgradable resistance for enthusiastic muscle builders.

-How to Choose the Best Bowflex Home Gym Machine
+How to Choose the Best Bowflex Home Gym Machine/Model

-Let’s have a quick sneak peek into the prominent characteristics of Bowflex home gym machines.
+Let’s have a quick sneak peek into the criteria of choosing the best Bowflex home gym models.

-And not to get astonished, Revolution is the most heavily priced home gym too.
+And not to get astonished, Revolution is the most expensive home gym too.

 Some of you might be tight in space.
 Don’t worry!
 Mostly home gyms set-up by Bowflex are less space-consuming.